 Absolute safety is impossible.
 At the same time, service providers need to be able to establish thresholds for how much risk is acceptable.
 ALoS is the answer to this problem.
 What this means is that ALoS marks the point at which, for a given hazard/potential mishap:

 - The current level of safety performance is satisfactory;

 - It would be impractical or far too expensive to take the measures needed to lessen exposure; and

-- Controls are strong enough that the residual risk is willingly taken on by the service provider.
+- Risk controls are strong enough that the residual risk is willingly taken on by the service provider.